davidakennedy/davidakennedy.com/_src/articles/2013-06-30-accessible-zen-an-accessible-wordpress-theme.md

 **Just so you know…** This is an Alpha release.
 That means it's early in the game.
 I'm still developing the theme and I really don’t recommend that you run it on a production site — set up a test site just to play with it.

-_I may change the theme significantly before its official release_.
+_I may change the theme significantly before its official release._

 Once the theme hits a stable release, I'll submit it to the [WordPress theme repository](http://wordpress.org/themes/).

 I'd love to hear what you think!
-You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/Accessible-Zen/issues), or by emailing me at me (at) davidakennedy dot com.
+You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/Accessible-Zen/issues), or by emailing me at <me@davidakennedy.com>.

 ### Check It Out